Samsung C32G75T Review: 1440p 240Hz 1ms FreeSync HDR Curved Gaming Monitor

 Price & Similar Monitors

-The New Odyssey G6 models, the S27BG65 and the S32BG65 offer the same image quality, performance and features as the G7 models, but with built-in smart OS.
+The New Odyssey G6 models, the S27BG65 and the S32BG65 offer the same image quality, performance and features as the G7 models, but with built-in smart OS and they can be found at a similar price.

 Conclusion